GauthamArunachalam/reading-notes/self-help/DopamineDetox.md

 ## Dopamine neurotransmitters are being hijacked

 - Our focus is the most scarce asset, this is the reasons why companies spend billions to attract your attention.
 The more we spend time in social media and streaming apps the more they can generate revenue through adds.
-- One of the greatest tools they have developed and use in the modern day is the notifications.
-Which increases our dopamine effect to check that.
+- One of the greatest tools they was developed and used in the modern day is the notifications.
+Which increases our dopamine effect to check the notification.
 - A best example of your brain being hijacked is notifications.
 Whenever we see a notification we anticipate a reward you'll receive when clicking on it, which triggers the release of dopamine in your brain.
-- The development of sophisticated algorithms to suggest content are not helping us it hooks us in a ever ending loop.
+- The development of sophisticated algorithms to suggest content are not helping us, it hooks us in a ever ending loop.
 - These things hijacks our focus and makes us unproductive and restless
 - There are many other activities that can hijack your brain visiting youtube, checking stock portfolio are some of them
 - They risk overstimulation and result in loosing your focus.